Last Updated on by

 There are more expensive solutions that you can choose depending on how frequently you want to access the data.
 In case you are extracting specific data-points, you can store the data in a database such as Postgres in AWS-RDS.
 You can then expose the data using APIs which can be plugged into your business processes based on requirements.

 When scraping a single webpage, you can run the script from your laptop and get the job done.
-But in case you are trying to scrape data from thousands of web-pages of a single website every second, you will be blacklisted and blocked from the website in less than minutes.
+But in case you are trying to crawl data from thousands of web-pages of a single website every second, you will be blacklisted and blocked from the website in less than minutes.
 The website will block your IP and also stop displaying the CAPTCHA, in case you were auto-recognizing and filling the CAPTCHA.
 To rotate your IP you should use a VPN service or a Proxy service and set the frequency at which the IP should change and the list of the locations you would prefer your IP to be from.

 User-agent is a tool that tells which browser you are using.
-It also contains other information such as the OS it is being run from, etc. If it remains the same for a long period, the website may recognize that you are trying to scrape data and may block you.
+It also contains other information such as the OS it is being run from, etc. If it remains the same for a long period, the website may recognize that you are trying to crawl data and may block you.
 Hence it is better that you keep rotating your user agent from time to time.
 You can create a list of user agents and randomly pick one after a fixed interval of time.

 To prevent blacklisting, you can use a headless browser using tools like “Selenium”.
 One thing you must keep in mind is that running a headless browser is the same as visiting all the webpages using your browser except the fact that you won’t be seeing the pages visually.
 However, it will be resource-intensive and can slow down processes or cost you more when you are using cloud-architecture.